flipacholas/Architecture-of-consoles/articles/neogeo.Rmd.md

 - Change the region.
 Some games are censored depending on the region they run on.
 - Activate cheats.

-Finally, to run arbitrary code in this console, stores are selling third-party flashcarts which can reprogram itself to replicate any past CHA and PROG boards.
+Finally, to run arbitrary code in this console, stores are selling third-party flashcarts which can reprogram themselves to replicate any past CHA and PROG boards.
 Due to their complexity, they are not exactly affordable, but that is another product Neo Geo owners have available nowadays.

 ## That's all folks